bfirestone23/phl-covid-testing/README.md

 # PHLCovidTesting

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/phl_covid_testing`.
-To experiment with that code, run `bin/console` for an interactive prompt.

 Find and view details about COVID-19 testing locations located in Philadelphia, PA.
 You can search by name, zip code, and access type (walk-up or drive-thru), or view a full list and get more information on that testing location.

 ## Installation